-Table 4.43: Regression Coefficients of the Different Paths for OrganizationalContext presented in Table 4.44.
+Table 4.43: Regression Coefficients of the Different Paths for OrganizationalContext

+Furthermore, to test the significance of mediation effect, Normal theory tests (Sobel) for indirect effect was generated using PROCESS macro.
+The Z-value is 2.267 yielded a p-value of 0.0234, due to the low p-value associated with Z-value.
+It was further concluded that a significant mediation had occurred.
+The results were as presented in Table 4.44.
 The association between organisation context (IV) and cloud computing adoption (DV) had been significantly increased by the inclusion of the mediating variable, user perception.
 The direct effect c' (.5607) is the size of the correlation between organisation context (IV) on cloud computing adoption (DV), inclusive of user perception (MV) in the regression.
-The total effect c (0.6341) is the total sum of Indirect effect a\b (0.0734) added to direct effect c' (0.5607).
+The total effect c (0.6341) is the total sum of Indirect effect ab (0.0734) added to direct effect c' (0.5607).
 A partial mediation was evident with an increasing effect, hence a complimentary relationship.